Hot Ones: Spin-offs

+episode was set to premiere on July 13, 2026.

 Adaptations

 Hot Ones has been adapted in various countries and languages.
 In 2022, Studio Bagel and Canal+ purchased the rights to adapt the show in France, where the name of the series remains the same: Hot Ones.
 In 2024, Hot Ones Italia was created in Italy where the show is broadcast on RaiPlay and later the same year Hot Ones Québec in Quebec on Vidéotron.
 In 2025, Hot Ones Germany was created for the German audience with Uber Eats as the main sponsor.